Thinkwise/docs/docs/sf/business_logic.md

 View and Snapshot logic determines the contents of a view or snapshot respectively.
 This logic can only be applied in template-based views and snapshots.
 In the template the complete query is defined for the data that will be displayed by means of the view or snapshot.

 When modeling a view the developer provides the columns which must be available in the view.
-This is explained under the data modeling component.
 These columns become available when writing the functionality as parameters.
 All these parameters must also be used in the code.

 Template code for a view could then look as follows: